(A) Purpose

 (c) Apparent or possible homicide; and

-(d) Any suspicious or unusual death .
+(d) Any suspicious or unusual death.

 (a) Serious injury caused by another person, whether another patient, employee, or any other person;

-(b) Alleged criminal act of an employee committed on hospital grounds or while performing occupational duties off grounds which may result in a felony or misdemeanor charge;
+(b) Alleged criminal act of an employee committed on hospital grounds or while performing occupational duties off-grounds which may result in a felony or misdemeanor charge;

-(c) Alleged criminal act of a patient which may result in a felony or misdemeanor charge;
+(c) Alleged criminal act of a patient which may result in a felony or misdemeanor charge; and

 (c) Facts regarding the incident shall be reported in writing.
 No unsubstantiated conclusions, opinions, hearsay, assumptions, or accusations shall be included in the incident report.

 (d) The incident report shall not be filed, nor references to an incident report made, in the patient medical record.
+However, those events which have a direct medical or clinical effect on the patient should be recorded in the patient medical record.
 The incident report shall be maintained in an administrative file.
 The CEO shall utilize a procedure for the filing and internal management of incident reports.

-(j) The CEO shall develop a policy that determines which hospital staff are to be notified of the occurrence of incidents.
+(g) The CEO shall develop a policy that determines which hospital staff are to be notified of the occurrence of incidents.

-(6) Immediate telephone reporting to central office
+(5) Immediate reporting to central office.

 (i) All deaths;